elucian/bee/syntax/overview.md

   ** conditional print
   print "a is 0" if a = 0;
-  print "a >  0" if a ≥ 0;
 return;
 ```

 **Notes:**
-* Keywords "if" do not have "else"
+* Keywords "if" do not have "else",
 * There is no ";" before "if" keyword

 ## Pattern Matching